-The hallmark of the Department's commitment to the philosophy of community-oriented policing is our youth programs.
-The Department continues to offer youth programming such as D.A.R.E., Youth Aid Panel, Police Athletic League, and Police Explorers.
-The Youth Aid Panel reviewed 57 Juvenile cases with teens, parents, and representatives of the Department to continue to provide alternate adjudication and successfully divert youth from the formal criminal justice system.
-These programs would not be possible without the great partnership between the Police Department, the Abington School District and Citizens and Police Together (CAPT), one that has served as a model for communities throughout the Nation.
-Unlike many jurisdictions throughout our region, the Department has remained committed to the School Resource Officer Program.
-Since 1998, Abington Officers have been assigned to the Abington Senior and Junior High Schools providing Resources to the students and staff.
+One of the hallmarks of the Department's commitment to the philosophy of community-oriented policing is our youth programs.
+The Department continues to offer youth programming such as D.A.R.E., Youth Aid Panel ("YAP"), Police Athletic League (PAL), Police Explorers and our newly formed Mentorship Program.
+A program in which a partnership was created with the School District, Salem Baptist Church and others in response to the increase in juvenile offenders committing violent crimes in and around Abington Township.
+In 2023, YAP reviewed 72 juvenile cases with teens, parents, and representatives of the Department to continue to provide alternate adjudication and successfully divert youth from the formal criminal justice system.
+These programs would not be possible without the great partnership between the Police Department, the Abington School District, our Police Athletic and Activities Program, Citizens and Police Together (CAPT) and the community.

+Unlike many jurisdictions throughout our region, the Department has remained committed to the School Resource Officer Program, D.A.R.E., and other initiatives.
+Since 1998, we have assigned officers at the Abington Senior High School and Abington Middle School providing resources to the students and staff and our D.A.R.E.
+Program has been in all of our elementary schools for over three decades.